Ergodicity probes: using time-fluctuations to measure the Hilbert space dimension: Fluctuation-Dissipation Theorem

 where coefficients of the initial state are labelled as unprimed indices $\alpha, \beta$, and coefficients of the observable are labelled by primed indices.

-Now, using the self-averaging property of random matrices, we may replace the product of coefficients $c_\mu(\alpha)$ by their ensemble average $\langle \cdots \rangle_V$; the above expression may then be written in terms of a sum of the 8-point correlation function
+Using the self-averaging property of random matrices (see Appendices \ref{App:Summary_RMT} and \ref{App:SelfAveraging}), we may replace the product of coefficients $c_\mu(\alpha)c_\nu(\alpha)\cdots$ by their ensemble average $\langle c_\mu(\alpha)c_\nu(\alpha)\cdots \rangle_V$; the above expression may then be written in terms of a sum over 8-point correlation functions, weighted by the initial state and observable coefficients $w_\alpha$ and $O_{\alpha\alpha}$: \begin{widetext}

-The bulk of the derivation, which is given in more detail in the supplemental material, is obtaining a this correlation function from the method of contractions outlined in the previous section.
-From this approach, we see that this 8-point correlation function may be split up into to a sum of four-point correlation functions, each consisting of both Gaussian and non-Gaussian contractions.
-The key point behind the method lies in keeping the contractions that contribute to the highest order, which are those that contract equal pairs of non-interacting indices, such that the number of summations is not restricted.
+\end{widetext} Now, using the method of contractions outlined in Section \ref{sec:corr_funcs}, we see that this 8-point correlation function may be split up into to four-point correlation functions, each consisting of both Gaussian and non-Gaussian contractions.
+These are computed explicitly in Appendix \ref{App:Contractions}, in which we see that there are three dominating contributions to the fluctuations, given by,